I was genuinely surprised by my visit to Istanbul. You see, I’ve always heard stories about the city so wanted to check it out myself…

-Gluten free food was almost impossible to find in supermarkets unless it was a big chain so bring your own if you have intolerances like I do.
-I did manage to find gluten free baklava (sweet pistachio pastry) in a cafe but there is not a lot of gluten free or dairy free alternatives for us intolerant folk!
+Gluten-free food was almost impossible to find in supermarkets unless it was a big chain so bring your own if you have intolerances like I do.
+I did manage to find gluten-free baklava in a café but that was luck!

-Finally, I didn’t know I needed a visa to enter.
-Turns out most European countries need an online visa to enter which costs 20 dollars and is done in 5 minutes online.
+I didn’t know I needed a visa, so check requirements before you arrive.
+For example, most European countries need an online visa to enter.
+Luckily, at the time of writing, it only cost 20 dollars and was completed in 5 minutes.
 Don’t get caught out!